nidhyak/tools_lab_2/03_security_incident_response_management/homework/README.rst

 Threat Response
 ~~~~~~~~~~~~~~~
 Begin with common sense, insights, and the ability to generalize that comes from human expertise.
 Add the ability of security analytics to correlate data, identify behavioral patterns and anomalies, and prioritize and manage workflows.
 Using QRadar Advisor with Watson and IBM Watson for Cyber Security, users can extend their capabilities further with cognitive security’s power to analyze unstructured as well as structured data, to understand natural language, and to respond.
-Users can finally gain the ability to draw upon the huge amount of security information when they previously could not tap the vast majority of security knowledge that is unstructured.
+Users can gain the ability to draw upon the huge amount of security information when they previously could not tap the vast majority of security knowledge that is unstructured.

 Understanding Threat Behaviour
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~